eladkarako/WordPress-Plugins/README.txt

 but you are the "server-side" "last one", so, enjoy!

-**notes about simple Google PageSpeed** you can activate through .htaccess some minifications, try it:
+**notes about simple Google PageSpeed** in addition you can activate through .htaccess some minifications, that (naturally) works after the PHP output has modified, try it:

 # BEGIN Google-Page-SpeedWordPress
 <IfModule pagespeed_module>